guilhem13/KnowLedgeGraph2/Readme.md

 ***
 ## Installation

-Code had been made with Python 3.8.10
+Code has been made with Python 3.8.10

 Create a virtualenv and activate it: